weaviate/weaviate-io/src/pages/service/EULA.md

 Last updated: 19-01-2022

-For customers of Weaviate B.V., this agreement replaces the open source license agreement for Weaviate ("Application"), as can be found on Github.
+For customers of Weaviate B.V., this agreement replaces the open source license agreement for Weaviate ("Application"), as can be found on GitHub.

 Please read this End-User License Agreement ("Agreement") carefully before agreeing to the contract, downloading or using the Application.